One Yes at a Time

 1998 was drawing to a close.
 So was my 10 year run as a gay man.
 My flesh was not happy.
 I packed up everything I owned and drove from Mississippi to Oklahoma.
-I had one last hoorah with an ex-boyfriend in Texas and then finished the journey home.
+I had one last hoorah with an ex-boyfriend in Texas before finishing the journey home.
 A long, lonely chapter was ending.
-I was abandoning everything in order to do the right thing.
+I was abandoning everything to do the right thing.
 The right thing?
-I didn't have a hot clue as to what the right thing was.
+I didn't have a fat clue what the right thing was.

 What is it that God is asking you to do?
 What is he saying to "Get rid of"?
 Is He asking you to stop talking to an old boyfriend?
 Is He encouraging you to close certain doors to your past?
 Change your phone number?
 Delete your Facebook "romances"?
 Is He asking you to clear space for Him in your busy, mixed up life?

-I said "Yes" to God once and continually find ways to eventually say "Yes" daily.
+I said "Yes" to God once and continually find ways to say "Yes" daily.
 The time to act is now.
 God constructs miracles, one "Yes" at a time.